 What are the key benefits?

-- Your doctor submits a drop of your cerebrospinal fluid (CSF),
+- Your doctor orders the test and submits a few drops of your cerebrospinal fluid (CSF),

-- We test your sample for misfolded Synuclein,
+- Our lab tests your sample for misfolded Synuclein,

-- Your doctor gets the result within a week.
+- Your doctor receives the lab result within two weeks.

 Click to see this simple process illustrated in an infographic.